babenkoivan/elastic-adapter/README.md

 ## Index management

-The `IndexManager` class can be used for indices manipulation.
-It uses Elasticsearch client as a dependency, so make sure it's properly configured and passed in the constructor:
+`IndexManager` can be used to manipulate indices.
+It uses Elasticsearch client as a dependency, therefore you need to initiate the client before you create an `IndexManager` instance:

 ```php
 $client = \Elasticsearch\ClientBuilder::fromConfig([